How To Love Yourself: Try Being Okay With Yourself First

 Oftentimes, if you don’t feel okay with who you are, it’s because you’ve created a narrow view of yourself.
 Or who you think you should be.
 Or how you should feel.

-In fact, as of late, we are all constantly inundated with pressure to practice self-love, always.
-And perhaps you think that you should love yourself mentally all the time, and if you don’t, then something is wrong with you.
+You may be constantly inundated with pressure to practice self-love, always.
+And perhaps you think that you should love yourself mentally all the time.
+And if you don’t, then something is wrong with you.
 Trust me, that is not the case.

 These mistaken beliefs are formed in many ways.
-Like how our parents raised us, the subtle comments we’ve received from others over the years, or the many messages society imposes upon us every day.
+Like how your parents raised you, the subtle comments you received from others over the years, or the many messages society imposes upon you every day.

-Here are some examples of how our experiences influence the negative thoughts we have about ourselves:
+Here are some examples of how your experiences influence the negative thoughts you have about yourself:

 • Perhaps a parent says “you have to get good grades or you’re going to be grounded.”
 This may one day translate into the mistaken belief “if I do not succeed, I deserve to be punished.”